This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Sweden.

 The Swedish Co-Determination Act (“CDA”) does not make a distinction between different kinds of redundancies.
 Thus, the rules concerning redundancies are always triggered, irrespective if one employee or a larger number of employees are affected.

 However, a notification to the Swedish Public Employment Service (“ES”) must be made prior to termination when at least five employees are affected by a redundancy.
 This also applies if the total number of terminations are expected to be 20 or more during a 90-day period.
 The notice period to the ES is two months if up to 25 employees are affected, four months if 26-100 are affected and six months if more than 100 are affected.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 Sweden has implemented the Transfer of Undertakings Directive.
-Thus, a transfer of a business does not constitute, per se, objective grounds for terminating an employment.
+Thus, a transfer of a business does not constitute, per se, objective reasons for terminating an employment.
 The EPA sets forth a general prohibition of terminations due to transfer of a business.
 A violation of this prohibition may give cause for a court to declare the termination invalid upon request from the employee.

 What, if any, is the minimum notice period to terminate employment?
 Are there any categories of employee who typically have a contractual notice entitlement in excess of the minimum period?